 But the fact remains that Eddy well belonged in that select group of honorees.
 So as we go forward, we want to be sure that each of the future’s honorees understands that he or she is in Eddy’s company.

-The National LGBTQ Task Force Gala – Miami, and the GLBT Community Projects Fund at The Miami Foundation, which is funded by the net proceeds of this dinner, therefore named the annual Community Service Award as the Eddy McIntyre Community Service Award.
+The National LGBTQ Task Force Gala – Miami, and the LGBTQ Community Fund at The Miami Foundation, which is funded by the net proceeds of the Task Force Gala, therefore named the annual Community Service Award as the Eddy McIntyre Community Service Award.
 And so by saying “Thank You” to others, we keep alive the spirit, the passion, and the empowerment that Eddy so selflessly shared with us all.

 Adapted by Jerry Chasen from his remarks announcing the naming of the Award.